tomeshnet/prototype-cjdns-pi/README-Armbian.md

 # Installing Base OS on Armbian (Orange Pi, NanoPi, etc)

-Notes that all variants of boards have NOT been tested, this does not mean it will not work.
-If you have a board that is not listed that works please let us know.
+*Note: All variants of boards have NOT been tested, this does not mean it will not work.
+If you have a board that is not listed that works please let us know.*

 1. Make sure you have the following items
     * Armbian compatible board